Introduction to Business Continuity & Disaster Recovery¶

 In addition, Snowflake Secure Data Sharing and Database Replication enable sharing data securely across regions and cloud platforms.

-Account Replication introduces two Snowflake objects, replication group and failover group.
+Replication uses two Snowflake objects, replication group and failover group, to replicate a group of objects with point-in-time consistency from a source account to one or more target accounts.
 A replication group allows customers to specify what to replicate, where to replicate to, and how often.
-This means specifying which account objects to replicate, to which regions or cloud platforms, at customizable scheduled intervals.
+This means specifying which objects to replicate, to which regions or cloud platforms, at customizable scheduled intervals.
 A failover group enables the replication and failover of the account objects in a group.
-The objects in a group are replicated with point-in-time consistency from a source account to one or more target accounts.

 Account objects can include warehouses, users, and roles, along with databases and shares (see Replicated Objects for the full list of objects that can be included in a replication or failover group).
 Account objects can be grouped in one or multiple groups.